Ahousaht Indian Residential School

 Relationship with Ahousaht Community

-The relationship between Ahousaht IRS and the neighbouring Ahousaht village, the source of most of the school’s students, was rocky at times, especially during the school’s early years.
+The relationship between Ahousaht Indian Residential School (IRS) and the neighbouring Ahousaht village, the source of most of the school’s students, was rocky at times, especially during the school’s early years.
 In addition to initial protests against the residential school, in 1907, the death of student Will Maquinna, son of hereditary chief Billy, precipitated a major crisis.
 Community leaders petitioned to have the staff replaced, and parents pulled their children from the residence.
-In the wake of the boy’s death, chief Billy, a man of “considerable influence with the Band,” had, in the Indian agent’s words, “left no stone unturned to injure the school.”
+In the wake of the boy’s death, chief Billy, a man of “considerable influence with the Band,” had, in the Indian Agent’s words, “left no stone unturned to injure the school.”

 It appears that Billy was angry with the school not just because his son had died on their watch, but because of the way Will’s death had been handled.
 During an interview with the school inspector, Billy explained: “Will died in the School, and when I see the teachers at the School I shall feel ashamed, but if new teachers come I can shake hands with them and not feel ashamed.”
 To right the situation according to Nuu-chah-nulth protocol, Billy asked Principal J.L.
 Millar to give him 50 blankets to potlatch, but Millar refused.
 Instead he paid for the two blankets used to bury the boy.